EnnoidMe/ENNOID-PACK/README.md

 ## Features:

 **18650 cells board**
-- Vertically PCB mounted cells
+- Vertically mounted cells
-- SMD fuse for each cell
+- All battery connection/fuses are done from the top side
 - Integrated temperature probes & cell monitoring connectors for BMS
-- Each cell is surrounded by five aluminium pins that act as pack structural reinforcement, negative electrode & heat dissipation.
-- Positive electrode can be spotwelded directly to the PCB
+- Electrodes can be spotwelded directly onto the PCB
 - Cells voltage levels are separated by a hollow serpentine ribbon